aridjayarecipes/cutesrecipes.web.app/content/post/2504-recipe-of-any-night-of-the-week-strawberry-banana-coconut-healthy-smoothie.md

 Hey everyone, hope you are having an incredible day today.
 Today, I'm gonna show you how to prepare a special dish, strawberry banana coconut healthy smoothie.
 It is one of my favorites food recipes.
 This time, I will make it a little bit unique.
 This is gonna smell and look delicious.

-Put al the ingredients in the blended and that &#39;s it:).
+Put al the ingredients in the blended and that 's it:).
 Do you remember the strawberry-banana ice cream pops and treats that were so popular when you were a kid?
-This smoothie is just like that, but it&#39;s even better because I mixed up this classic flavor with some coconut oil to boost the nutrition and add some healthy fat—and the results are delicious!
+This smoothie is just like that, but it's even better because I mixed up this classic flavor with some coconut oil to boost the nutrition and add some healthy fat—and the results are delicious!
 Add rolled oats, sliced almonds, shredded coconut, chia seeds, coconut oil, salt, and honey to a bowl.

 Strawberry banana coconut healthy smoothie is one of the most well liked of current trending meals in the world.
 It's simple, it is quick, it tastes delicious.
 It is enjoyed by millions every day.
 They are fine and they look fantastic.
 Strawberry banana coconut healthy smoothie is something that I have loved my entire life.